Changissnz/nu_merchant_principal/README.md

 have taken place with the aims of reliably deciding on
 maximally-gainful choices.

-Suppose there is a central factor $C$ of interest in an alliance of entities.
-Each entity is hierarchically organized as such in diagram SA2.
-For two entities
-$E_0,E_1$, an alliance takes the form of either a shared node between $E_0$ and $E_1$, or an edge connecting one node of $E_0$ to $E_1$.
-When the central factor $C$ makes a connection to one of
-$E_0$ or $E_1$ via an edge, there are a few possibilities that can occur.
-Hierarchical graph units are predominantly used by concepts and calculations, concerning alliances, in the remaining of this section.
+Hierarchical graph units are predominantly used in conceptualization and calculations, concerning alliances, in the remaining of this section.
 There is preference for this variant of unit, used in this discussion, since it allows for more sophistication through its three-ness of an entity, and calculations involving